The Quantum Steeplechase: APPENDIX A: Transmission and Reflection Amplitudes

 The amplitude reflection and transmission amplitudes for various situations are listed below.
 These are in turn used to write explicit expressions for the Green function of the translationally non-invariant system when mutual interactions between fermions are absent.
 These latter results are then used as inputs in the NCBT formalism.
-The transmission and reflection amplitudes of the six cases shown in the ``playing card" Fig.2 are shown below:
+The transmission and reflection amplitudes of the six cases shown in eq. (\ref{potentials}) are shown below:

 \begin{bf}(a) Single delta-function \end{bf}

 \begin{bf}(b) Symmetric double delta-function \end{bf}

 \begin{bf}(c) Asymmetric double delta-function \end{bf}